Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## but hold on...

 **Reputable software providers hire/promote architects; they are central figures at IT events.
-There's certification after all.**
+There's certification, after all.**

 Above all, **_software architect_** sounds cool, distinguishes one from crowds of senior developers<sup>🙋</sup>, and impresses hiring managers, customers, and stakeholders.&#8287;
 Neither _**expert**_, _**dev&nbsp;lord**_ nor <b><i>C<samp>hief</samp> P<samp>rogramming</samp> O<samp>fficer</samp></i></b> is equivalent.

-> There is no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of avant practices with strong practical backup.<sup>👩‍👦‍👦</sup>
+> There is no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of _avant_ practices with strong practical backup.<sup>👩‍👦‍👦</sup>

 Finally, salt all this with a bitter reminder that major software isn't _Pantheon_ but the routine adaptation of requirements to known and tried solutions with quite a decent input of cutting-edge input and invention.